 As some of you may know I moved out to Chicago, Illinois in September.
 Moving to the USA was an incredibly exciting prospect and I instantly imagined myself catching sun rays and having that golden glow we all dream about all year round.
 The epitome of a naive foreigner, imagining everywhere in America is hot – I now know this is truly not the case.
 Chicago is not called the windy city without reason!
-To overcome the chilly weather I’ve been making so many comforting dishes, and without doubt this Quinoa Chilli is my favourite.
+To overcome the chilly weather I’ve been making so many comforting dishes, and without a doubt, this Quinoa Chilli is my favourite.
 Its rich, warming and packed full of delicious spices.
 It’s one of the easiest dishes to make in batch, so I tend to make this recipe and eat it for four different meals throughout the week.
 My favourite pairing is with some corn tortilla chips, sliced avocado and cashew sour cream.
 I’ve also tried this mixture in a taco shell, or with some brown rice and guacamole!
 A fun, easy, delicious recipe to enjoy with friends.

 1 cup quinoa